apache/doris/docs/en/docs/admin-manual/http-actions/fe/debug-point-action.md

 ## Global Config

-To enable debug points globally, we need to set `enable_debug_points` to true.
+To enable debug points globally, we need to set `enable_debug_points` to true,

-`enable_debug_points` is located in FE's fe.conf and BE's be.conf。
+`enable_debug_points` is located in FE's fe.conf and BE's be.conf.

 ## Activate Specified Debug Point

-After debug points are enabled globally, we need to specify a debug point name we want to activate, by sending a http request to FE or BE node, only after that, when program running into the specified debug point, related code can be executed.
+After debug points are enabled globally by setting `enable_debug_points` to true, we need to specify the debug point name we want to activate, this is done by sending a http request to FE or BE node, only after that, when the program running into the specified debug point, related code can be executed.

 ### API